-These last four days of our walk were almost entirely on the Canal de Berry.
-This canal no longer operates as such, and is even filled in or built over in places, but it has great charm.
+These last four days of our walk were almost entirely on the Canal du Berry.
+Although the canal no longer carries boat traffic, and is even filled in and built over in places, it still has great charm.
 Many of the grand old avenues of trees remain along its banks, and the towpaths are maintained as walking or cycling paths.

 Day 30: Mehun-sur-Yèvre to Bourges

 Day 33: Bannegon to St-Amand-Montrond